 Table 1 below presents the distribution of the sample of incubator companies by year, where VC downturn years are indicated in bold.
-Note that 59 companies (about 5%) were disqualified from the sample because we were unable to obtaining crucial data.
+Note that 59 companies (about 5%) were disqualified from the sample because we were unable to obtain crucial data about them.

 Table 1: Descriptive statistics for incubated companies in the data sample